 What Are White Collar Crimes?

 While you have likely heard the term “white collar crime” before, you might not be fully aware of all that it entails.
 Essentially, white collar crimes can cover a vast range of crimes that involve acts of deceit that are motivated by financial gain.
-Some of the most common forms of white collar crime include fraud, tax evasion, embezzlement, and money laundering.
+Some of the most common forms of white collar crime include tax evasion, fraud, embezzlement, and money laundering.

 We have provided a brief overview of some of the most common forms of white collar crime to shed a little more clarity on what they involve:

 - Fraud: Many white collar crimes fall under the umbrella of fraud, which is a general type of crime that involves deceiving someone for financial gain.
 Securities fraud is one of the most common types of fraud and can come in many forms, the most well-known of which is “insider trading.”
 When a person with inside information about a company or investment trades on that information, violating their duty or obligation, this is considered insider trading.
-For example, if an executive has access to confidential information regarding a company’s upcoming earnings report and sells his or her shares to get ahead of the bad news, this would qualify as insider trading.

 - Other types of white collar fraud: Other types of fraudulent schemes include mortgage fraud and insurance fraud.
 For example, a person might engage in an insurance scheme by improperly collecting on an insurance policy after lying on the application materials.
-This crime can also be performed on a larger scale when a business defrauds their customers.
+This crime can also be performed on a larger scale when a business defrauds its customers.

 - Embezzlement: This white collar crime involves taking money from someone to whom you owe a form of duty.
 For example, a company employee might embezzle money from his or her employer by siphoning money into a personal account.